 I had two revelations in Buenos Aires last year.
 One concerned knickers, the other make-up.

-Despite my mature years I am, as I've remarked before, a cosmetics novice.
+Despite my mature years I am, as I've remarked

 In my teens, once I could escape my mother's oversight, I plastered on foundation, white lipstick, and all manner of eye make-up, including blue shadow, thick black liner and false lashes.
 Yes, I'm sure I looked awful.
 But it didn't matter much because in my early 20s I dispensed with the whole make-yourself-pretty-for-the-boys routine when I discovered feminism.
 Or it discovered me.